calaldees/TeachProgramming/book/BarCamp2024.md

 ### Typing speed

 * You cant engage with coding if you cant use a keyboard.
-You need a keyboard because you need 4 different types of brackets and quotes.
+You need a keyboard because you need 4 different types of brackets and 3 different quotes.
+Symbols `|` `^`
 * Touch screen keyboard are not sufficient.
 Drag and drop is not sufficient.
 Audio transcription is not sufficient.
 * Every week, measure your number (Year 7 to Year 9?)
 (I only know one school that does this)
+* Without fluency in your tool, you can't use it to think

 ### Pair Programming

 * If you can say it or write it, your don't know it
 * Equal access to machine (2 keyboards)